geefr/itgmania/src/calm/README.md

 ### Sprite

-Sprite rendering is of course complex, since `Sprite` is pretty much the entire UI - All backgrounds, menus, text, videos; ALL OF THEM!
+Sprite rendering is of course complex, since `Sprite` is pretty much the entire UI - All backgrounds, menus, text, videos, 2D noteskins; ALL OF THEM!

 Sprite rendering like any other Actor has a bunch of matrix logic on the matrix stack, and eventually boils down to a few DrawQuad calls.